 Prepare a solution of 2 mL glacial acetic acid in 25 mL of water.
 Slowly add this mixture to the reaction.

-If crystals do not spontaneously form, cool the reaction in an ice bath to promote crystallization.
+If crystals do not spontaneously form, cool the reaction in an ice bath to yeah I promote crystallization.

 Filter the product by suction through a fritted funnel.
 Wash the resulting solid with 20 mL of water 3 times.